 Annealing is the process of softening the metal, allowing it to be worked easily.
 To anneal your metal, you need to apply heat to the surface using a gas torch, until the whole thing glows a soft red.
 You must then quench the surface in cold water.
 You'll then find that the metal is once again soft, and easier to manipulate.
 You'll soon learn when you need to anneal your metal!

 There are various ways to cut and shape your metal.
 You can start with just the basic tools and add to your toolkit as your interest and skills progress.
-We have some great ideas for expansion in our 'build a toolkit' section of the site.
+We have some great ideas for expansion in our 'Build A Toolkit' section of our website.

 If manually sawing your metal doesn't sound like fun, there's also the automatic option!
 A Dremel multi-tool, fitted with its cutting blades, can saw through any metal with ease.

-Using the chisel edge of a Cross Pein Hammer, however, will produce lines in your work.
+Using the chisel edge of a cross pein hammer will produce lines in your work.
 When used extensively, this hammering of lines will result in a bark-like effect on the surface of the metal.
-The Jeweller's Hammer is much a lighter design and can be used in the same technique.
+The jeweller's hammer is much a lighter design and can be used in the same technique.
 As the hammer weighs less, it will give a more subtle result.

 If you're looking to create dips and rises in your designs, consider using doming punches.
 If these are used on different surfaces, it will produce distinct effects.
 For example, using a doming punch to texture your metal against a bench block will create an even depth hammered effect, but hammering against a rolled up piece of leather will create a deeper and more uneven texture.
 Experimenting will produce new creative ideas and unique styles.
 To create clean spherical shapes in your piece, you can use the punches in combination with the doming block.

-To engrave your own designs into metal, you'll want to use some Gravers.
+To engrave your own designs into metal, you'll want to use some gravers.
 When attached to the wooden graver handle, you can gently hammer these against your metal to create marks, engravings, lines, and textures.
 These marks will then look even more distinct if you choose to apply a patina to your metal.
+You can read more about achieving a patina below.

 Get creative with heat colouring by texturing the metal first.
 By hammering the metal before heating, you'll produce a new mottled colour pattern that aligns with your hammer marks, completely different to the uniform colour you'll see on a flat surface.
 You can also use the Glass Fibre Scratch Brush to create etched pattern textures on the surface of your metal before heating.
 The angles of the scratches will catch the light in different ways, and produce an almost hologram styled coloration!